labthings/picamerax/docs/recipes2.rst

     :func:`numpy.fromfile` method annoyingly only accepts "real" file objects.

-This recipe is now encapsulated in the :class:`~array.PiYUVArray` class in the :mod:`picamera.array` module, which means the same can be achieved as follows:
+This recipe is now encapsulated in the :class:`~array.PiYUVArray` class in the :mod:`picamerax.array` module, which means the same can be achieved as follows:

 .. literalinclude:: examples/yuv_capture3.py